me-asri/MultiLoc/README.md

 # MultiLoc
-__MultiLoc__ is a simple app demonstrating various ways of obtaining location in Android devices.
+__MultiLoc__ is a simple app for demonstrating various methods of obtaining location in Android devices.

 ## Methods
 Methods implemented for obtaining location include: